Tutorial Overview

 Create a Peripheral using the Peripheral Wizard

-Tutorial Overview In this tutorial we will create a simple project that uses our own IP peripheral (instead of using the XPS General Purpose IO peripheral provided by Xilinx) to read from the DIP switches and write to the LEDs.
+In this tutorial we will create a simple project that uses our own IP core (instead of using the General Purpose IO core provided by Xilinx) to read from the DIP switches and write to the LEDs.
 The software application will display the DIP switch values on the LED outputs and also send the DIP switch values to the UART.
-Any custom logic (IP) that you design must connect to the PLB to communicate with the Microblaze processor.
-[Read More]

 Manually Add a Peripheral to a Project